taigaio/taiga-back/README.rst

 Configuration is on the `taiga-back/settings/local.py` file.

-After modifing the configuration, a `circusctl restart taiga` should be ran.
+After modifing the configuration, you have to restart taiga-back.